Skip to main content

 Rachel Carnahan

-Rachel is a skilled project manager with extensive experience managing large-scale, multi-faceted healthcare-related projects and surveys.
-Rachel’s responsibilities include managing all aspects of a project; developing and managing schedules and budgets; facilitation of OMB and IRB approvals; identifying potential challenges and developing proposed solutions; weekly and monthly reporting; directing project teams; authoring memos and reports for delivery to clients; development and management of study protocols.
+Carnahan is a skilled project manager with extensive experience managing large-scale, multi-faceted healthcare-related projects and surveys.
+Carnahan’s responsibilities include managing all aspects of a project; developing and managing schedules and budgets; facilitating OMB and IRB approvals; identifying potential challenges and developing proposed solutions; weekly and monthly reporting; directing project teams; authoring memos and reports for delivery to clients; and developing and managing study protocols.

 Project Contributions